denzilferreira/denzilferreira.github.io/content/post/2021-11-01-atala-prism/index.en.md

 }
 ```

+When interacting with the blockchain, we need to wait for the result from the blockchain (*runBlocking*).
 The model variable contains the public keys of this DID (*publicKeys*) and if there is a document, we can retrieve it (*didDataModel*).